echoesofuniverse/aboutproject/README.md

  - Navigate to Academic Universe Card and Click Announcements List.List of Announcements which are created till now can be viewed.

-****FOOD CHAIN UNIVERSE****
-- Navigate to Food Chain Universe.You will see images aligned in Traingle shape.
-- Click Image and options will be displayed.After selecting the option,respective page related to that option will be displayed.
-- These webpages are created by SJHS school,khammam,Telangana Students.
-- Also View SJHS creative World,You can view more pages created by students.

 Note: If you want to see our Home page of our Echoes of Website in different language.You can select language from the dropdown which is placed on the upper rightmost corner.